Judges of the UN Dispute Tribunal

 New York: Ms. Memooda Ebrahim-Carstens (Botswana)

-Judge Ebrahim-Carstens is the previous President of the Dispute Tribunal (2010-2011).
+Judge Ebrahim-Carstens is a former President of the Dispute Tribunal (2011-2012).
 She was initially appointed to the Dispute Tribunal in 2009 for a three-year term and was reappointed on 1 July 2012 for a seven year-term.
 Judge Carstens was formerly a presiding Judge of the High Court of Botswana.
 Prior to this, she served for more than 10 years as a Judge of the Industrial Court of Botswana.
 The Industrial Court of Botswana being a Superior Court of Law and Equity, and a specialised labour court; Judge Carstens has had considerable experience in the fields of labour law, administrative law, adjudication, and mediation.
 Prior to this, Judge Carstens ran her own legal practice from 1987-1998, mainly in civil/commercial/employment/matrimonial and human rights law.
 Judge Carstens also worked briefly in London.
 Judge Carstens holds an Honours Degree in law (BA Hons.
 Business Law), from City of London Polytechnic Business Law School (now London Metropolitan University).
 She also obtained her Barristers Degree in 1983, and was called to the Bar at Lincoln's Inn, London.

 Geneva: Mr. Thomas Laker (Germany)